dgattey/the-feed/README.md

 Goal is to have list of all media I've finished/currently consuming/wishlist, and allow for surfacing my best recommendations for others

 ### Milestone A - Basics
-- Feed of all books in main screen
-- Fix memory leak on refresh
 - Viewing book details
 - Editing book details
 - "Start reading" a new book (i.e. add a new book)